 1/2 cup raisins (or chocolate chips or chopped dates)

 1 cup chopped walnuts (or any nut you like)

 Preheat oven to 350 degrees.
 Mix dry ingredients in one bowl and wet in another.
 Combine, but don’t over stir.
-Grease a loaf pan with coconut oil or canola oil using paper towel.
-Pour half of the batter into the loaf pan.
-Sprinkle the seeds on top.
+Grease a loaf pan generously with coconut oil or non stick spray.
+Pour approximately half of the batter into the loaf pan.
+Sprinkle the half the seeds for topping on top if using.
 I think this looks lovely once it’s baked.
-Bake at 350 degrees for 45 minutes or until a knife inserted in the middle comes out clean.
+Bake at 350 degrees for 50-55 minutes or until a knife inserted in the middle comes out clean.

 I have bought way too many muffins and cookies on our weekend adventures.
 I was inspired to make a refined sugar-free, yummy, healthy breakfast cookie.
 I’ve been making these easy breakfast cookies on repeat since nailing the recipe.
 They’re a great road trip snack or simple breakfast with a coffee when you need to get out the door.
 Packed with oatmeal, walnuts, coconut and bananas, pretty much all my favourite things and also pantry staples.
 Sweetened with only a drop of maple syrup and two bananas.
 Recipe makes 24 small cookies.
 I will often keep half the batch on the counter and the other dozen in the freezer in bags to grab and go.
 I often make these with dark chocolate chips + walnuts, or raisins + hemp hearts/chia seeds.
 I will use regular flour or gluten free (GF) all purpose flour depending on what I have on hand, both work.
 If you like these cookies you might also enjoy my no sugar banana muffins that follow the same style with no added sugar, but also taste delicious.

 2 ripe bananas mashed (can be previously frozen)

 4 tbsp maple syrup